Lecture Notes in Cosmology: The kη ≪ 1 limit

 and thus:

 \end{ex}

 \hrulefill

-Therefore, once we know the initial condition on $\mathcal{N}_1$, we can determine the initial conditions for all the subsequent multipoles from the above equation.
-But, what about the initial condition on $V_\nu$?
+Therefore, once we know the initial condition on $V_\nu$, we can determine the initial conditions for all the subsequent multipoles from the above equation.
+So, what about the initial condition on $V_\nu$?

 \hrulefill